 There are three true things in the above story.

-- Even today in the depths of Finland (and Sweden), it is not unusual for people to cross kilometres of forest to visit a neighbour, just walk in, sit themselves down and expect to be served a cup of coffee.
+- Even today in the depths of Finland (and northern Sweden), it is not unusual for people to cross kilometres of forest to visit a neighbour, just walk in, sit themselves down and expect to be served a cup of coffee.

 - In Finland, Karelians (who come from the eastern border with Russia) have the reputation of being more easy-going, friendlier and more successful with women.
 (This applies to both sexes.)

 - The caricature of the silent Finnish man is one that some Finns cultivate.
 Film director Aki Kaurismäki has built a career on it.
 (Though the original picture on which the illustrations are based comes from a film by one of Kaurismäki’s compatriots, Pekka Parikka.
 The film is The People from Pohjanmaa and the actors are Esko Salminen and Esko Nikkari.)

 The coffee-and-spirits ritual and the “shall we talk or shall we drink” line come from jokes my father-in-law has been telling (about Swedes) for as long as I’ve known him.